RWS/studio-api-docs/apiconcepts/integration/using_trados_studio_projectscontroller.md

     }
 }
 ```

-***
+### Step 2: Integrate the viewpart into the projects view

-Finally integrate the new viewpart to the projects view.
+Register the viewpart with the projects view:

 # [C#](#tab/tabid-1)
 ```cs